$L^p$-Norm Bounds for Automorphic Forms via Spectral Reciprocity: Extensions and Improvements

-As discussed in \hyperref[sect:condimprovementsubsect]{Section \ref*{sect:condimprovementsubsect}}, Watson observed that the essentially optimal bound $\|g\|_4 \ll_{\e} \lambda_g^{\e}$ follows from the generalised Lindel\"{o}f hypothesis for $\GL_3 \times \GL_2$ Rankin--Selberg $L$-functions and $\GL_2$ standard $L$-functions.
-Our method of proof of \hyperref[thm:L4]{Theorem \ref*{thm:L4}} demonstrates that the same holds under a slightly weaker assumption.
+As discussed in \hyperref[sect:improvementsimprovementsubsect]{Section \ref*{sect:improvementsimprovementsubsect}}, Watson observed that the essentially optimal bound $\|g\|_4 \ll_{\e} \lambda_g^{\e}$ follows from the generalised Lindel\"{o}f hypothesis for $\GL_3 \times \GL_2$ Rankin--Selberg $L$-functions and $\GL_2$ standard $L$-functions.
+Our method of proof of \hyperref[thm:L4]{Theorems \ref*{thm:L4}} and \ref{thm:L4modified} demonstrates that the same holds under a slightly weaker assumption.